Adaptive Blocks: A High-Performance Data Structure

 The primary advantages of adaptive blocks over oct-trees are:

-2. On parallel machines, the message-passing to exchange neighbor information is amortized over a block, instead of single cell.
+2. On parallel computers, the time to exchange neighbor information is amortized over a block, instead of single cell.
 The space required to store the pointers is similarly amortized.
 The use of neighbor pointers, instead of parent/child ones, speeds up the process of locating relevant cells.

-Keywords: high performance computing, parallel computing, supercomputing, data structures, adaptive mesh refinement, Cartesian, oct-tree, MHD, computational science
+Keywords: high performance computing, parallel computing, supercomputing, data structures, adaptive mesh refinement AMR, Cartesian, oct-tree, magnetohydrodynamics MHD

 Related Work